antonsolomko/snooker-andy/README.md

 In that case you will need to play some number of games before appearing at the official ranking again.

 ## Credits
-The rating system was inspired by Gerardo Calzerano, designed by Anton Solomko and implemented by Anton Solomko and Luca Gherardi.
+The rating system was inspired by *Gerardo Calzerano*, designed by *Anton Solomko* and implemented by *Anton Solomko* and *Luca Gherardi*.